 One of the most popular events in the community is its vintage car show.
 The annual “Historic Route 66” event draws thousands of residents and car enthusiasts from across the country to celebrate the spirit of Route 66.

-Berwyn North School District 98 and Berwyn South School District 100, comprised of 12 schools, serve the community, and feed into two high schools: J. Sterling Morton High School East or J. Sterling Morton High School West.
-The Archdiocese of Chicago operates two Catholic, K-8 schools in Berwyn, St. Odilo and St. Leonard.
-These schools feed into Fenwick High School in nearby Oak Park.
-Metra service to Aurora and downtown Chicago is available at the Berwyn Station on the Burlington Northern Line.
-National and international air travel is available at the nearby O’Hare International Airport, as well as Chicago’s Midway Airport.
+Students are served by Berwyn North School District 98 and Berwyn South School District 100, comprised of 12 schools.
+The schools feed into two high schools: J. Sterling Morton High School East and J. Sterling Morton High School West.
+The Archdiocese of Chicago runs two Catholic, K-8 schools in Berwyn, which feed into Fenwick High School in nearby Oak Park.

 at Lavergne Ave Metra, Berwyn Ave Metra, Harlem Ave Metra